 Validation of self-reported vaccination status among adult patients in private, public, and managed care health care settings

-The overall goal of this project is to estimate measures of validity in self-reported vaccine status for eight vaccines (influenza; pneumococcal; herpes zoster; tetanus-diphtheria [Td]; tetanus-diphtheria-pertussis [Tdap]; human papillomavirus [HPV]; hepatitis A; and hepatitis B) within demographic and disease risk groups.
+The overall goal of this project is to estimate measures of validity in self-reported vaccine status for nine vaccines (influenza; pneumococcal; herpes zoster; tetanus-diphtheria [Td]; tetanus-diphtheria-pertussis [Tdap]; human papillomavirus [HPV]; hepatitis A; hepatitis B; and COVID-19) within demographic and disease risk groups.
 These measures include sensitivity, specificity, and net bias.
 These measures will then be used to adjust estimates produced by self-report surveys, resulting in better information on which to base programmatic decisions and efforts to increase the uptake of vaccines throughout the U.S.

 These estimates of validity must be vaccine specific and specific to demographic and risk factor groups, because some groups may be able to more accurately report their vaccine status than others.
 We will also conduct an in-depth examination of alternative non-survey sources for estimating vaccine coverage and produce a White Paper on this issue.